T-J-D-Cavey/Forum-Guidelines-Text-Box/README.md

 The CSS applied aims to match the styles of this site, and other widgets on it.

 The text box has javascript applied so that it only appears when the user is on the 'create a topic' page.
-This is done by adding a 'display: none' style when the URL does not include 'topic/new'.
+This is done by giving the element a 'display: none' style, but when the URL includes 'topic/new', an ID attribute is added which has a 'display: block' style.
+This ID attribute overides the style attached to the class.

 ## What is this project made with?